Carry On (Supernatural)

 "Carry On" is the series finale of the American television series Supernatural.
 It serves as the 20th episode of the fifteenth season, and the 327th overall.
 The episode was originally broadcast on The CW on November 19, 2020, and was written by showrunner and executive producer Andrew Dabb and directed by co-showrunner Robert Singer.
 The show stars Jared Padalecki and Jensen Ackles as Sam and Dean Winchester, two brothers who hunt demons, ghosts, monsters, and other supernatural beings.
 The episode shows Sam and Dean six months after the events of the previous episode, as they begin their final hunt together which ends in tragedy.

 In January 2019, the CW renewed the series for a fifteenth season.
 In March, various cast members revealed that the new season of the show would be its last, with the series finale scheduled to air on May 18, 2020.
 However, production was shut down due to the COVID-19 pandemic with two episodes left to film, which resumed in August, and concluded in September 2020.
 The finale, which was rescheduled to air on November 19, 2020, was preceded by a special titled The Long Road Home.
 In its initial broadcast, "Carry On" received positive reviews from critics, who deemed the episode a satisfactory conclusion to the series.

-As revealed in the season finale of The Winchesters, for Dean, the spin-off show takes place following Dean's death in "Carry On", but before he reunites with Sam in Heaven at the end of the episode.